connorferster/forallpeople/README.md

 ## Using * imports

 Forallpeople was designed to be used with `import *` for ease of use and to reduce re-typing, i.e. `si.m` becomes simply `m`.
-This also makes `forallpeople` more compatible with computational reporting packages such as `handcalcs`.
+This also makes `forallpeople` more compatible with computational reporting packages such as handcalcs[https://github.com/connorferster/handcalcs].

 If one wishes to use `from forallpeople import *` with environments, it requires an additional step: